fsantanna-uerj/serrapilheira/Submissao/mid.md

 The language is grounded on the synchronous concurrency model, which trades power for reliability and has a simpler model of time that suits most requirements of IoT applications.
 In this model, all reactions to the external world are guaranteed to be computed in bounded time, ensuring that applications always reach an idle state amenable to standby mode.

-Since the grant notification at the end of last year, our immediate goal was to reach, as fast as possible, a working prototype of our core research idea.
+Since the grant notification at the end of last year, our immediate goal was to reach, as fast as possible, a working prototype of the core research idea.
-I worked towards a new version of our programming language Céu that would provide automatic standby for all applications:
+We worked towards a new version of Céu that would provide automatic standby for all applications:

 - A programmer writes an IoT application unaware of standby or energy constraints.
 - The language puts the IoT device to sleep automatically whenever possible in the most efficient standby mode.

-In parallel, I worked with colleagues on a formal semantics of Céu and a mathematical proof that all valid programs react to an external event in bounded time, with bounded memory, and deterministic behavior.
+In parallel, we worked on a formal semantics of Céu and a mathematical proof that all valid programs react to an external event in bounded time, with bounded memory, and deterministic behavior.
 This proof is an important result because it shows that applications always reach an idle state amenable to standby.
 The formalization of Céu already appeared on my PhD thesis [2], but the proofs for the properties are new results from this year.